-If you elect to get benefits early, the monthly amount of money you receive will decrease for every year before the official retirement date.
-If you elect to start getting your Social Security payments after your full retirement age, on the other hand, your benefit will go up by 5.5% to 8% for every year you wait.
-That applies until you reach age 70.
+If you elect to stop working before retirement age, the monthly amount of money you receive will decrease for every year before the official retirement date.
+If you elect to start getting your Social Security payments after your full retirement age, on the other hand, your social security retirement benefit will go up by 5.5% to 8% for every year you wait.
+Delayed retirement credits apply until you reach age 70.

-Your Social Security earnings can also be affected by income received through current work.
+If you’re getting benefits while working, your earnings can affect Social Security benefits.
 If you’re relying on spousal benefits, be sure to get advice on how and when to begin taking payments, and how working affects that.

 Retirement plans have different rules for when funds can be withdrawn, some with penalties if withdrawn too soon.
 The advantage to retirement accounts is compounded growth, with the money available in tax-advantaged ways when you retire.
 Talk with a financial advisor if you’re considering withdrawing money from your retirement account to make sure you know the advantages and disadvantages.

-In general, funds from 401k plans aren’t available for withdrawal before age 59.5 unless there’s a financial hardship.
+In general, 401(k) distributions aren’t available for withdrawal before age 59.5 unless there’s a financial hardship.
 Some funds must be withdrawn starting by age 70.5, even if you’re still working.
 Traditional and Roth IRA distributions have different requirements.